gcgomes/css-tricks/README.md

 ## Hamburger Menu

 The hamburger menu is a button placed in a top corner of a graphical user interface.
-Its function is to toggle a menu displayed on the screen.
+Its function is to toggle a menu displayed on the screen

+## Simple wave effect

+An awesome effect of waves shown at the bottom of screen